Robinpig/Note/docs/CS/Distributed/Consensus.md

 such as proof of stake, proof of space, and proof of authority.

 [Consensus in the Presence of Partial Synchrony](https://dl.acm.org/doi/pdf/10.1145/42282.42283)

+## Consensus Algorithms

+[Paxos](/docs/CS/Distributed/Paxos.md) is a family of distributed algorithms used to reach consensus.

+[Raft](/docs/CS/Distributed/Raft.md) is a consensus algorithm that is designed to be easy to understand.

+PBFT

 ## Links